toughcrust/eat-your-shit/08_incarnations-incantations.md

 Hier et Demain tuent le possible, cet animal de l'instant, cette bête aux yeux effarés prise en pleins phares, qui autrement se tapit dans les mirages de nos vies endormies.

-My inner peace needs a war
-Today I haven't had my share of love, fight, fear.
-The sun set a few hours ago but there's no drum to drive me crazy, dizzy and finally sloppy.
-I sure have my enemies, but they never show their faces.
-They eat me from the inside as I doubt my sanity.

-So here comes the night and here we are, lying in protest.

-I need a storm to burst so that I can find a shelter.
-I need cold, wild animals and spirits to fight so that I can light a fire.
-I need a tearing and hostile world so that I can long for true human binding.
-Fuck me. litterally.

 Les trucs à la con sur les gémeaux qui résonent en moi: Away from routine, to care and meaning